 COMMON BRAND NAME(S): Cerubidine

 WARNING: Daunorubicin must be given only by injection into a vein.
-Do not give by injection into a muscle or under the skin.
+This medication must not be given by injection into a muscle or under the skin.
 If this medication accidentally leaks into the skin/muscle around the injection site, it may cause severe damage.
 Tell your doctor immediately if you notice redness, pain, or swelling at or near the injection site.

 This medication may infrequently result in serious (rarely fatal) heart problems (including heart failure).
 This may occur both during treatment or months to years after treatment is completed.
 The risk of heart problems is affected by your dose, medical history (including previous heart disease, radiation treatment to the chest area), and previous use of this and other drugs (including doxorubicin).
 Tell your doctor immediately if you notice symptoms such as irregular heartbeat, shortness of breath, or swelling ankles/feet.